toktic/sr6_gmt/README.md

 - Next up is the **NPC Generator**.
 You can use the tabs within to create a single NPC or a horde of them.
 Just be aware that if you create one and don't save them to the **Cast of Shadows**, they will disappear and be lost.
 - **Settings** has a selection of, you guessed it, Settings that you can change.
 This also has a Nuke button if you want to delete all of your saved information and start over from scratch.

+To access the live version of the running application on github.io, use this link: https://toktic.github.io/sr6_gmt/.

 This has also served as a creative outlet for programming for my own enjoyment.
 I have spent quite a few hours on this utility in the name of fun.
 There was never any intention of turning this into a money-generating enterprise.
 I don't want to deal with the legal or infrastructure headaches.
 Though if you happen to find me at a convention and want to say thanks, you can buy me a beer at GenCon.
 If you want to complain or sue me, I don't exist and don't attend GenCon. :D

 On data-retention: I use a piece of web programming functionality called Local Storage that act a little bit like cookies.
 The data is stored in your browser's cache for you for that browser.
 I have to specify both of those because it's not shared to other users on your computer, nor even other browsers.
 It certainly isn't shared to other computers, and I don't have access to it at all.
 So if you spend the time to create and save a cast of shadow denizens, make sure you create it on the computer you're bringing to the game session.
 Or print them out, that works too!